 - Cooking spray– I prefer using avocado oil spray over PAM or any other standard cooking spray.
 It’s more expensive, but it tastes more neutral.

-- Heart-shaped cookie cutter– I found this 4-piece set at Target!
+- Heart-shaped cookie cutter– Any heart-shaped cookie cutter will work!
+I used one from this 4-piece set I found at Target!

 - Pink candy melts– I use Wilton’s, but if you’re anti-candy melts (I mean, even though they look and taste like it, they’re not technically chocolate), you can also add red food coloring to white chocolate morsels instead of combining pink candy melts with white melting wafers.

-- White melting wafers– Highly recommend using these Ghiradelli melting wafers— they’re so good!
+- White melting wafers– Highly recommend these Ghiradelli melting wafers— they’re so good!

 Chocolate Dipped Rice Krispie Treats Recipe